 Ease of use

-Similar to other mobile payment systems, Bitcoin users send and receive money through a mobile app or computer program.
+Like other mobile payment systems, Bitcoin users send and receive money through a mobile app or computer program.
 You don’t need to set up a merchant account to accept Bitcoin payments.
 Customers can simply scan your business’s QR-code to swiftly and easily pay for goods or services.
 And when you send or receive money with Bitcoin, you aren’t bound by time zones, calendars, or borders.
+While Bitcoin has been slower to become widely adopted by consumers and businesses, it is still a viable payment option for merchants to utilize if it serves their business needs.
 Bitcoin transactions are processed every day at any time without delay, regardless of your physical location.

 Mobile Payment Methods

 Mobile pay refers to a broad category of smartphone-powered payment options.
-Some require a physical point-of-sale mobile payment system, while others can be processed solely through an app or program on your computer.
+Some require a physical point-of-sale mobile payment system, while others can be processed solely through a mobile app or program on your computer.
 There are lots of mobile pay options to choose from including:

-- PayPal: A familiar name in the mobile pay arena, PayPal is attractive to customers and businesses can use it to receive payments through their website (for online shopping) or via the PayPal app for in-store purchases.
+- PayPal: A familiar name in the funds transfer arena, PayPal is attractive to customers and businesses can use it to receive payments through their website (for online shopping) or via the PayPal app for in-store purchases.
 PayPal can also be linked to a compatible POS.
 Fees vary depending on where and how a transaction occurs.

 - LevelUp: Specifically for the restaurant industry, LevelUp allows customers to order ahead and pay for food orders through the LevelUp app.